OPM-MEG

 Reliability

-Sensors localization
+Sensors localisation

-Rigid Helmet: Self-localized from factory
+Rigid Helmet: Self-localised from factory

-Flexible Helmet: auto localized
+Flexible Helmet: auto localised

 Lifetime